Rwotomiya/Rwotomiya/README.md

 # Apwoyo ba, I'm Rwotomiya Daudi Vincent 👋

+Welcome to my GitHub repository!
+I'm a software developer working on various exciting projects.
+Below is a summary of my ongoing work with the tech stack used.

 ## About Me

 🚀I'm passionate about Afro and reggae music but I also welcome new music tastes and am keen to develop innovative applications that help in solving real-world problems in our society.
 👩🏿‍💻My passion for tech runs deep as I have also loved to work on projects with  my mates and debugging is one of my expertise in the development world meaning working long ain't a problem.
 My latest project is an app allowing users to download videos from social media platforms seamlessly.
-# Rwotomiya Daudi Vincent's Projects

-Welcome to my GitHub repository!
-I'm a software developer working on various exciting projects.
-Below is a summary of my ongoing work with the tech stack used.

 ## Projects